vadymmartyniuk/DjangoExample/README.md

     name = models.CharField(max_length=255, unique=True)

     # Integration results
-    area1 = models.FloatField() # hold 3 float values, so its field type should be changed
-    area2 = models.FloatField()
+    area1 = models.FloatField() # holds three float values, so the field type may need adjustment area2 = models.FloatField()
     area3 = models.FloatField()
     # other fields
 ```
-15. Next step - is to create necessary tables in database.
+15. Next step - is to create necessary tables in the database.
 To do so use commands:
 ```
 python manage.py makemigrations
 python manage.py migrate